-The lock-up agreements pertaining to our IPO will expire April 5, 2022 (the 180th day after the effectiveness of the registration statement on Form S-1 relating to our IPO).
-Based upon the number of shares outstanding as of December 31, 2021, after the lock-up agreements expire, up to approximately 10,931,039 additional shares of common stock will be eligible for sale in the public market, all of which shares are held by directors, executive officers, affiliates, and certain significant stockholders and will be subject to Rule 144 under the Securities Act.
+The lock-up agreements pertaining to our IPO will expire 180 days from the October 7, 2021.
+Based upon the number of shares outstanding as of September 30, 2021, after the lock-up agreements expire, up to approximately 10,931,039 additional shares of common stock will be eligible for sale in the public market, all of which shares are held by directors, executive officers, affiliates, and certain significant stockholders and will be subject to Rule 144 under the Securities Act.
 The underwriters may, however, in their sole discretion, permit our officers, directors and other stockholders who are subject to these lock-up agreements to sell shares prior to the expiration of the lock-up agreements.

-In addition, following the closing of our IPO, we filed a registration statement on Form S-8 (File No. 333-260686) under the Securities Act, registering the issuance of 7,334,485 shares of our common stock subject to options or other equity awards issued or reserved for future issuance under our equity incentive plans.
+In addition, following the closing of our IPO, we filed a registration statements on Form S-8 (File No. 333-260686) under the Securities Act, registering the issuance of 7,334,485 shares of our common stock subject to options or other equity awards issued or reserved for future issuance under our equity incentive plans.
 Shares registered under the registration statement on Form S-8 will be available for sale in the public market subject to vesting arrangements and exercise of options, the lock-up agreements described above and the restrictions of Rule 144 in the case of our affiliates.

-Subsequent to the IPO, holders of approximately 3,377,925 shares of our common stock, or approximately 15.8% of our total outstanding shares of common stock, were entitled to rights with respect to the registration of their shares under the Securities Act, subject to the lock-up agreements described above (as applicable) and certain exceptions.
+Subsequent to the IPO, holders of approximately 3,377,925 shares of our common stock, or approximately 15.8% of our total outstanding shares of common stock, were entitled to rights with respect to the registration of their shares under the Securities Act, subject to the lock-up agreements described above (as applicable).
 Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act, except for shares purchased by affiliates.
 Any sales of securities by these stockholders could have a material adverse effect on the trading price of our common stock.